endlessm/eos-image-builder/README.md

 EIB is designed to be simple.
 It is written in bash script and has just enough flexibility to meet our needs.
 The simplicity allows us to have a complete in-house understanding of the build system, enabling smooth organic growth as our requirements evolve.
 The build master(s) who maintain this system are not afraid of encoding our requirements in simple bash script.

-When added complexity is minimal, we prefer calling into lower level tools directly rather than utilizing abstraction layers (e.g. we call debootstrap instead of using live-tools).
+When added complexity is minimal, we prefer calling into lower level tools directly rather than utilizing abstraction layers (e.g. we call mke2fs instead of using live-tools).
 This means we have a thorough understanding of the build system and helps to achieve our secondary goals of speed and flexibility.

 The build process is divided into several stages, detailed below.
 An invocation can run some or all of these stages.